zwilsoncc/docs/pages/docs/features/env-and-secrets.md

 }

-If there's information or certain behaviour of your project that needs to differ depending on if it's running locally or on now, environment variables are the perfect solution.
+If there's information or certain behavior of your project that needs to differ depending on if it's running locally or on now, environment variables are the perfect solution.

 Not only do they avoid having to hardcode these settings (which is very important for sensitive information, which can't just be version-controlled), but they also allow you to access information about the current environment your code is running in.